renilvincent32/user-service/README.md

 ## How to run the application ?

 - Checkout the code
-- run `mvn clean package` on the root directory of the project
+- run `mvn clean package` on the root directory of the project, to build the project JAR
-- Once the build is successful, run `docker-compose up` on the root directory of the project
+- Once the build is successful, run `docker-compose up` on the root directory of the project, to make sure docker containers are up and running
 - After this step, the application is running at http://localhost:8080
 - Open Postman (or similar tools) and perform various operations mentioned above